-Put simply, think of RPA as software robots that operate to a defined set of rules and mimic human actions to increase the speed with which structured tasks can be completed.
+Put simply, think of RPA as software robots.
+They operate to a defined set of rules and mimic human actions increasing the speed structured tasks can be completed.

-Hyperautomation combines technologies to automate, discover, design, measure, manage and optimise workflows and processes across businesses to revolutionise how work is done.
-It isn’t designed simply to replace humans, but instead to enable key processes to run themselves so that businesses can continue to operate under almost any circumstances – such as a global pandemic!
-This frees the human workforce to focus on more value-added tasks that the machines can’t replicate, like strategic awareness, emotional intelligence and empathy.
+Hyperautomation combines technologies to automate, discover, design, manage and optimise workflows and processes across businesses revolutionising how work is done.
+It isn’t designed simply to replace humans, but instead to enable key processes to run themselves.
+This is so businesses can continue to operate under almost any circumstances – such as a global pandemic!
+This frees up humans to focus time on tasks that machines can’t replicate, like strategic awareness, emotional intelligence and empathy.

-Linking systems together with advanced automation technology not only reduces repetitive, manual tasks but also delivers innovative solutions to common business pain points that would otherwise be slow or costly to address.
+Linking systems together with advanced automation technology reduces repetitive, manual tasks and delivers innovative solutions to common business pain points.
+These pain points could be costly to address without advanced automation.
 This could be anything, such as: Upscaling server capacity to meet unexpected demand; Connecting all customer touchpoint data to improve customer experiences; Even automating employee onboarding to make your joining process a competitive advantage.

-Ultimately, what every business leader needs is technology that safeguards business continuity and enables the agility required to respond quickly in the ever-changing world we live in today.
+Ultimately, business leaders need technology that safeguards business continuity and enables them to respond quickly in the ever-changing world today.
 Hyperautomation delivers this while reducing the usual risks and costs associated with changing at pace.

 Who can benefit from hyperautomation?

-Every sector and line of business can benefit from hyperautomation because a myriad tasks can be performed faster with fewer errors, siloes are broken down and collaboration is improved throughout organisations.
+Every sector and line of business can benefit from hyperautomation.
+Myriad tasks can be performed faster with fewer errors, siloes are broken down and collaboration is improved throughout organisations.
 With greater insights, efficiency and agility comes better customer experiences.
-And your employees are more engaged too because they’re less bogged down by tedious, repetitive tasks so have more time to focus on problem-solving and innovation that will drive the business forward.
-All of this enables businesses to adapt quickly to market changes and opportunities, which will be essential for recovery and survival in the new future of work.
+Your employees are more engaged too.
+This is because they’re less bogged down by tedious, repetitive tasks.
+Overall, this gives them more time to focus on problem-solving and innovation that will drive the business forward.
+All of this enables businesses to adapt quickly to market changes and opportunities.
+A necessity for recovery and survival in the new future of work.

 If business process automation is on your agenda, make sure it’s hyperautomation to ensure your strategy is future focussed.
 If automation isn’t on your agenda yet, it should be!